 Now, if you have a TON of money, pretty much any manufacturer will sell to you at wholesale prices if you agree to buy a whole lot of their merchandise.
 Unfortunately, most of us do not have tens of thousands, hundreds of thousands or millions of dollars lying around to invest in a massive bulk order, nor do we have the warehouse space and systems in place to process orders and get them to our customers.

-In our drop ship training course we lay out the same drop shipping business plan that we have used for all of our successful eCommerce websites.
+In the Store Coach Academy we lay out the same drop shipping business plan that we have used for all of our successful eCommerce websites.
 We help you every step of the way, from choosing a product niche to finding drop ship suppliers, from optimizing your store for search engines to marketing it, from showing you how to increase your conversion rates to managing your time effectively.
 Heck, we even show you how to sell your online store for a huge lump-sum payoff if you want!
 It's sort of a drop shipping for dummies program (but you're no dummy or you wouldn't even be pursuing this!).

 That said, even people who have gone through the course and heard our advice on how to get drop ship suppliers still seem to have trouble with that most crucial step.
 Some people are shy, some are very nervous about talking to people they don't know and, sorry to say it, but some people are just not very motivated (the nicest way I could put it).
 And, of course, some people are just super busy at their "real job" and don't have the time necessary to deal with finding suppliers, building a website, setting up marketing, etc.